-Whisky, loved and enjoyed by many, is essentially a hop-less beer made from either corn, rye, wheat, barley or oats.
-But did you know, there are essentially 7 different types of whisky?
-Each of those different grains used to produce it has a different sugar content and, the higher the sugar content, the sweeter the whisky will taste.
+What is it about whisky that makes is so loved and enjoyed by many?
+It is essentially a hop-less beer made from either corn, rye, wheat, barley or oats.
+But did you know, there are essentially 7 different types?
+Each of those with different grains used to produce it.
+And each has a different sugar content, the higher the sugar content, the sweeter the whisky will taste.
 No matter which grain is used, whisky will always be at least 40% alcohol.

-So what are the 7 different types?
-The different types of whisky are categorised by how they’re distilled, the grains used to create them, and where in the world they are produced.
-The 7 different types are as follows:
+There are seven different types of whisky.
+Each are categorised by how they’re distilled, the grains used to create them, and where in the world they are produced:

 Scotch whisky is aged in oak casks for at least 3 years.
 It is usually made from 100% malted barley, but can also use other grains including corn and wheat.
-Scotch whisky goes through two distillations, in traditional small pot stills.
-It has a complex taste, often referred to as earthy and smokey, but this can vary depending on whereabouts in the region it was produced.
-It is also subdivided into 5 categories – single malt, single grain, blended malt, blended grain, blended scotch – with single malt being seen as the most desirable.
+It goes through two distillations, in traditional small pot stills.
+With a complex taste, it’s often referred to as earthy and smokey, but this can vary depending on whereabouts in the region it is produced.
+It is also subdivided into 5 categories – single malt, single grain, blended malt, blended grain & blended scotch.
+Single malt is seen as the most desirable whisky.

-Is aged for at least 3 years, inside oak casks.
+Aged for at least 3 years, inside large oak casks.
 Like its Scotch counterparts, it too is distilled in traditional small pot stills but, unlike the Scotch whisky, the Irish distillers use little or no peat and distil their whiskey three times.
-Made from either a mash of malted barley or yeast-fermented grain mash, the barley is roasted over coal or gas, inside a kiln, before itis distilled and aged.
-Irish whiskey has a smoother finish.
+Made from either a mash of malted barley or yeast-fermented grain mash, the barley is roasted over coal or gas, inside a kiln, before it’s distilled and aged.
+Irish whiskey has a silky, smooth finish.

 Bourbon is an American whiskey that must be made from at least 51% corn and contain no additives.
-Bourbon is stored in new charred oak barrels.
-It has a reddish colour, due to the fermentation process taking place inside the charred oak casks.
-It also tastes sweeter, albeit a little smoky with a vanilla tone.
+Stored in new charred oak barrels, it has a reddish colour, due to the fermentation process taking place inside the charred oak casks.
+It also tastes sweeter, albeit a little smoky with a soft vanilla tone.

 Another American whiskey, made from between 51-79% corn.
 Tennessee whiskey must be steeped in maple charcoal chunks before it’s placed inside the wooden casks (called the Lincoln county process).
 It tastes sweeter, smokier (even a little sooty), compared to bourbon.